nubenetes/awesome-kubernetes/docs/docker.md

 ## Reducing Build Time
 * [nrmitchi.com: One Simple Trick for Building Images Faster 🌟](https://www.nrmitchi.com/2020/10/one-simple-trick-for-building-images-faster/?utm_sq=gkugwn5n5s)
     * ``BUILDKIT_INLINE_CACHE=1 build-arg`` is a neat flag that you could add to your docker build to reduce the build time upto 89%
+* [pythonspeed.com: Docker BuildKit: faster builds, new features, and now it’s stable](https://pythonspeed.com/articles/docker-buildkit/) Building Docker images can be slow, and Docker’s build system is also missing some critical security features, in particular the ability to use build secrets without leaking them.
+So over the past few years the Docker developers have been working on a new backend for building images, BuildKit.

 ## Modify containers without rebuilding
 * [cloudowski.com: How to modify containers without rebuilding their image](https://cloudowski.com/articles/how-to-modify-containers-wihtout-rebuilding/)